 - Edited with Stacey Floyd-Thomas

 "A rare and important achievement.
 This work demonstrates both the hard work and hard play of philosophical argument.
 Not only will it invite a new generation of thinkers to discover the power of western philosophy but it could open new and liberating dialogues with and among communities that have been marginalized and oppressed."

-- Robert Michael Franklin, President of Morehouse College
+- Dr. Robert Michael Franklin, President of Morehouse College

 Beyond the Pale: Reading Christian Theology from the Margins 2011